criisv7/gitleaks-secret-scanner/gitleaks-precommit/README.md

 -   It uses low-level Git plumbing commands to create a temporary, in-memory commit object.
 -   This allows Gitleaks to generate a **full, rich report with commit data** for your staged code.
 -   It **never** changes your branch history, your staging area, or your working directory, making it 100% safe for automated hooks.
+-   For staged changes (staged mode): It uses a safe "Virtual Commit" strategy with low-level Git commands to create a temporary, in-memory commit.
+This provides a full, rich report with commit data without ever changing your branch history, staging area, or working directory.
+-   For all changes (all mode): It performs a comprehensive three-part scan that covers staged, unstaged, and new untracked files, ensuring no secret can be missed.
+This is a critical fix that makes it more reliable than standard git diff HEAD scans.

 ### 📄 5.
 User-Friendly HTML Reports
 Gitleaks produces JSON, but this wrapper provides clean, user-friendly HTML reports out-of-the-box—perfect for quick reviews by developers or security teams.
 The reports are populated with the rich data captured by the advanced scanning methods.